Family Adventures in Zion National Park

 Family Hiking in Zion National Park

-Weeping Rock - .5 mile round trip to a charming alcove.
+Weeping Rock - .5 mile round-trip to a charming alcove.
 The short hike is steep but most kids have no problem with it.

-Canyon Overlook - 1 mile round trip to a magnificent view of lower Zion Canyon .
+Canyon Overlook - 1-mile round-trip to a magnificent view of lower Zion Canyon.
 The trailhead is at the east side of the Zion-Mt.
 Carmel Tunnel.

 Older kids and experienced hikers should enjoy these moderately difficult hikes

-East Rim - A spectacular 10 mile one-way trail that begins on the east side of Zion and ends in Zion Canyon.
+East Rim - A spectacular 10-mile one-way trail that begins on the east side of Zion and ends in Zion Canyon.
 The start of the trail is hot so start early in the day.
-The end of the trail is a strenuous downhill hike which kids love, but can be hard on adults knees.
+The end of the trail is a strenuous downhill hike which kids love, but it can be hard on adults knees.
 Two vehicles are needed to set this one up, or hike back to the East Rim Trailhead and your vehicle.

-Classic Trails that have steep exposed cliffs, slippery foot holds near cliffs and are extremely strenuous for kids
+Classic Trails that have steep exposed cliffs

 Observation Point - Its an extremely strenuous climb up and steep downward trek on the return.